tauren/tax-scenarios-lean/docs/stories/story-1.5-load-from-url.md

 **Visual & Layout Reference (Conceptual Mockup)**

-**Important Visual Reference:** This story involves a UI prompt (e.g., an alert dialog for confirming overwrite when loading a plan from a URL with existing dirty data - AC A3a).
+**Important Visual Reference:** This story involves a UI prompt (e.g., an alert dialog for confirming overwrite when loading a plan from a URL with existing data - AC A3a).
 While there isn't a dedicated v0 mockup for this specific prompt, its styling should be consistent with the overall application theme and utilize standard modal/dialog components (e.g., ShadCN UI `AlertDialog`).
 Visual cues for general modal/dialog styling can be taken from `../../v0-mockups/components/main-application-layout.tsx` if it defines or implies such styles, or from default ShadCN UI component styling.

 **Mockup File:** N/A (Refer to general modal/dialog styling principles from the project's UI library and `main-application-layout.tsx` context if applicable).